-That’s it, that is how you can successfully remove background noise in Audacity in only 6 simple steps!
+That’s it, that is how you can remove background noise in Audacity in only 6 simple steps!

-We hope this was helpful for you removing your excess background noise – feel free to browse more of our blogs below, catch you next time!
+We hope this article was helpful for you removing your excess background noise – feel free to browse more of our blogs below, catch you next time!